Divide-By-0/blog/content/posts/travel.md

       - **Subway shows**: On the longer segments (i.e. across the bridges), performers often do a little speech or rap or dance bit, and it's usually strange enough to be entertaining.
 Hard to plan, but you'll inevitably run into a few if you take the long subway segments often.
       - **Immersive Gamebox**: Haven't been, [but this place](https://immersivegamebox.com/locations/ny-lower-east-side-manhattan/) claims full immersive tech-enabled rooms.
       - **Hyprov**: Haven't been yet, but hypnosis with improv sounds pretty interesting.
+      - **Grand Central Terminal Whispering Gallery**: Haven't been yet.
+An oval room on the lower floor where standing on the foci of the room 30 ft apart means you can hear each other whispering to each other, even with multiple loud people in between.
   - California
     - Bay Area
       - **Neogenesis House**: In SF, haven't been.
 Seems cool, was one of the many houses that inspired our own [lxm.house](https://lxm.house).